This post will introduce you to Google Scholar and show you how to use it more effectively to help you in your research process.

 You can search by author, publication, date, legal opinion, journal title, and more.
 Most of these advanced features must be used under the advanced search screen, found by clicking the downward facing arrow icon next to the Search button on the Google Scholar home screen.
 Here is a link to the Google Scholar Search Tips to help you build more complex searches.

 I found a great article on Google Scholar but there is no full text, or it costs money, now what?

 If you found an article on Google Scholar that you want access to, you should search for this article using the library's Find a specific article from the citation page.
 Put in as much information as you have to find out if and where the library has access to this article.

 If the library has online access to this article, it will be returned here and you will go into a database to access the full text of that article.
 Sometimes, you are taken into the full text of the journal, but not to the specific article.
 If that is the case, you will need to use the citation information including the volume, issue and year to find the correct issue you need to get the article you want.

 If the library has this article in print, it will tell you where in the library this item is located, and the call number for that journal.
-Further, some of the articles are stored in microform or microfilm and must be used in conjunction with a reader.
-There are readers with printers for those types of resources next to the Digital Humanities Center and the 24/7 help desk can assist you with finding the film and using the readers.

 If the library does not have full text access to your article, you can request this article using Interlibrary Loan (ILL).
 Find out more information on ILL here.